talkingwallace/NGCF-pytorch/README.md

 # Details

-Add three transform layer to yield prediction of ratings
+Add three transform layer to yield predictions of ratings

 No node and message drop out